GGgRain/Unreal-Joint-Native/README.md

 Also, we will provide documentation for the plugin in the future.
 Please keep in touch.

 ## License
-This project is licensed under Apache License Version 2.0, Check out the [LICENSE](/LICENSE) file for further details.
+This project itself and the source codes and assets in this project are licensed under Apache License Version 2.0, Check out the [LICENSE](/LICENSE) file for further details.